 Lycopsids are distinguishable by their sporophylls and their spirally arranged microphylls (small spine-like leaves with just one vein).
 The oldest known lycopsid is Baragwanathia, which we came across in Colonising wetlands.
 It first appeared in the Late Silurian and survived into the Early Devonian.
 Its leaves were separate from the sporangia and not fully veined.
 Another Early Devonian lycopod, Drepanophycus, is almost indistinguishable from the still extant shining clubmoss, Huperzia lucidula, a rare case of stasis through the group’s entire record.

 Within the lycopsids were the Protolepidodendrales, a widespread order whose leaf-tips were forked.
 Some grew to a height of 50 cm or more.
 They may have been ancestral to the arborescent (tree-forming) lycopods of the Late Devonian and Carboniferous.

 Arborescent lycopods differed most notably from that group in having a bipolar shoot system (with branches growing upward and roots downward) and growing erect rather than along the ground.
 In these respects the Middle Devonian Longostachys has something of an intermediate character.
 Although only 1.5 metres tall, it had a slender trunk that branched at the top to form a crown of narrow branches and terminal cones.
 At the base it had downward-branching roots.
-However, arborescent lycopods also had rootlets that grew perpendicularly and radially off the rooting organs, like the hairs of a bottlebrush.
+Arborescent lycopods also had rootlets that grew perpendicularly and radially off the rooting organs, like the hairs of a bottlebrush.
 How they evolved remains a mystery, for their appearance in the record is abrupt (Gensel & Berry 2001).